rocjs/roc/docs/Commands.md

 Description that will be shown when using `--help` for the group and when generating documentation by default.

 ##### `markdown`
-Markdown formatted text that will be used, if available, when using `roc meta docs`, will be used over description if existing.
+Markdown formatted text that will be used, if available, when using `roc meta docs`, will be used over description if defined.

 ##### `name`
 A string with the name for the group, can be used to show something over the property name that is the default.

 ##### `override`
-A string or a boolean that is to be used if the group already is created from before.
-The override will need to be specified to either the extension that defined it previously or true for always overriding.
+A string or a boolean that is to be used if the group already exists.
+The override will need to be set to either the name of the extension that defined it previously or true for always overriding.

 ### Command
 A command can be either a string, a function or an object.
 It’s recommended to use objects since it will allow both string and function commands to be used along with additional meta information.